Vic Fontaine: Appearances

-Vic Fontaine is first introduced in the episode "His Way" as an inexplicably self-aware and romantically insightful hologram which forms part of a new Rat Pack-style Las Vegas bar program owned by Doctor Julian Bashir (Alexander Siddig).
+Vic Fontaine is first introduced in the episode "His Way" as a romantically insightful hologram who, uniquely for holodeck characters, is aware that he's a hologram.
+He forms part of a new Rat Pack-style Las Vegas bar program owned by Doctor Julian Bashir (Alexander Siddig).
 Several of the main crew are present for his performance of "You're Nobody till Somebody Loves You".
 Afterwards, Odo (René Auberjonois) seeks some advice in private from Fontaine about his feelings for Kira Nerys (Nana Visitor).
 The hologram helps Odo practice with another hologram that looks like Kira but does not act correctly, but Odo finds that when the real version returns to the station that they can barely interact.
 Fontaine transfers himself into Kira's meditation holo-program and invites her to dinner; curious, she accepts.
 Fontaine invites Odo back to his program, saying that the holo-Kira now acts exactly like her.
 The two get together in the holodeck and the date goes well until Odo reveals that he thinks that the real Kira is actually a hologram.
 The ruse revealed, both look accusingly at Fontaine and leave.
 But once outside on the promenade, the duo begin to argue, resulting in Odo kissing Kira.

 During the second appearance of the character in "Tears of the Prophets", Bashir and Quark (Armin Shimerman) run Fontaine's program in an attempt to cheer themselves up after realising that they will never have a chance with Jadzia Dax (Terry Farrell) because of her relationship with Worf (Michael Dorn).
 The hologram advises them to move on with their lives.
 In the first episode of the seventh season, "Image in the Sand", Worf is mourning the death of Jadzia.
 He goes to Fontaine and asks him to sing the Frank Sinatra song "All the Way".
 Fontaine sings the song reluctantly, and partway through, Worf begins to destroy the bar in his grief-stricken rage.
 At the start of "The Siege of AR-558", Fontaine auditions Rom (Max Grodénchik) as a new lounge singer.
 He does not get the job.
 Later, while the Federation troops are under siege by the Jem'Hadar, Bashir plays Fontaine's recording of "I'll Be Seeing You" over a sound system to raise morale.
 As a result of him losing his leg during the siege, in "It's Only a Paper Moon", Nog (Aron Eisenberg) keeps playing that song in private upon his return to Deep Space Nine.
 He goes to the holosuite to play the Fontaine program, and begins to rely on it, effectively moving into the holosuite permanently.